 Double-deck blackjack is preferred by many players, thanks to its unique advantage of winning on both hands.
 But is double-deck blackjack better than multiple-deck blackjack?

 In many ways, yes.
-The number of decks directly impacts the table’s house edge; fewer decks lower that edge.
+The number of decks directly impacts the table’s house edge; fewer decks lowers that edge.
 In addition, double-deck games have better odds than most games, bettered only by single-deck counterparts, although double-deck games are becoming more frequent in casinos.